nsrr/cfs-documentation/pages/manuals/polysomnography/17-10-01-starting-new-study.md

 **<u>NOTE</u>:** Must at least select ‘Configuration’ to be able to record.
 Next to the blinking box on the icon toolbar the patient information will be displayed.

+## 17.10.2 Set the Computer to Record the Sleep Study

+1. While in the View screen, select **Record** icon on the tool bar.
+Make sure you only click once.
+Twice will turn it off.
+2. Check the ‘blinking’ icon.
+It should now read REC (in red) for recording.
+3. You are now ready to start signal verification.

 <div class="center">
 <div class="btn-group">